vhalragnarok-ffxiv/vhal-nixos/README.md

 This is for my personal use!
-I provide no warrant nor no guarantee that this project works.
+I provide no warranty nor no guarantee that this project works.
-Please do not create issues or PRs agains thtis project.
+Please do not create issues or PRs against this project.

 #File Structure
-##Root Directory:
+#Root Directory:
 - flake.lock : Versioning Data.
 - flake.nix : Basically defines where we get stuff from.
 - hardware-configuration.nix : You'll need your own.

 #System
 -configuration.nix : System Options.
-##System/Modules
+#System/Modules
 - Automatic : Automates Garbage Collection.
 - Bash : Aliases (switch, update, cd, vim, nvim).
 - Bootloader: Systemd.
 No need to touchy.